Ben-Voris/Mac-notes/README.md

 - `Shift` + `Return` Used in Signal and Messages

+## MacBook Trackpad setup

+`Settings` > `Trackpad`

+Remember to use both hands.
+For example, for me, swiping from the left is easier with the left hand.
+When selecting a large amount of text, it is possible to start the "click drag" with one hand and extend it with the other.

+### `Point & Click`

+- Set `Click` to `Medium` or `Firm`.
+- Enable `Force Click and haptic feedback`.
+- Set `Look up & data detectors` to `Force Click with One Finger`.
+- Set `Secondary click` (i.e., "right click") to `Click with Two Fingers`
+- Disable `Tap to click`.
+If this is enabled, a light tap is registered as a click.

+Force click is a longish hard press that, if haptic feedback is enabled, gives a distinct "bump" as feedback.

+An example of a "data detector" is a dictionary lookup that can appear when a word is selected that is in the dictionary.
+Sometimes this repeatedly does not work, even for words in the dictionary.
+And then it starts working.

+### Scroll & Zoom

+Enable

+- `Natural scrolling` / `Contents track finger movement`
+- `Zoom in or out` / `Pinch with two fingers`
+- `Smart Zoom` / `Double tab with two fingers`
+- `Rotate` / `Rotate with two fingers`

+### More Gestures

+- Set `Swipe between pages` to `Scroll Left or Right with Two Fingers`
+- Set `Swipe between full-screen applications` to `Swipe Left or Right with Three fingers`
+- Enable `Notification Center` /
+  `Swipe left from the right edge with two fingers`
+- Set `Mission Control` to `Swipe Up with Three Fingers`.
+This shows a set of small views of the currently running applications.
+Clicking on one brings that application to the foreground.
+- Set `App Exposé` to `Swipe Down with Three Fingers` This exposes the files opened by the current foreground application.
+Swipe up with three fingers to hide this.
+- Set `Launchpad` to `Pinch with thumb and three fingers`
+- Set `Show Desktop` to `Spread with thumb and three fingers`

 ## Mouse command when editing text

 - In most apps (not VS Code), click on the word then `Control` + click to get